 Opened in June 2017, the Los Angeles area’s first hotel under Hilton Worldwide’s Waldorf Astoria luxury brand is located on the triangular corner next to the Beverly Hilton.
 The newly-built property, with Streamline Moderne design influences, is 12 stories tall and features 170 rooms.
+Book Now →

-Proper Hotels, the new brand headed by former Viceroy Hotels chief Brad Korzen, is slated to enter Los Angeles in March 2018 with a Downtown L.A. property located at the site of the former Case Hotel.
-The 13-story property, which was built in 1924, will have 145 rooms as well as a rooftop that includes a restaurant, bar and pool.
+Proper Hotels, the new brand headed by former Viceroy Hotels chief Brad Korzen, is slated debut its Downtown L.A. hotel at the site of the former Case Hotel by the end of 2018.
+The 13-story property, which was built in 1924, will have 151 rooms as well as a rooftop that includes a restaurant, bar and pool.

 HAMPTON INN & SUITES KOREATOWN

 Hilton will bring its Hampton Inn & Suites brand to Koreatown in October 2018 with a 172-room hotel.

 The first U.S. West Coast property under Marriott International and Ian Schrager’s Edition lifestyle brand will open on the famed Sunset Strip in West Hollywood in October 2018.
 Developed by the Witkoff Group and New Valley, the hotel will have 190 rooms and as many as 20 luxury condominiums.
 The hotel will boast two rooftop pools.

 AC HOTEL BEVERLY HILLS